Can Boxing Cards Increase in Value? It’s Complicated.

 If you dabble in the pre-war boxing market, you know that prices are, for the most part, not overwhelmingly high.
 I don’t collect a ton of boxing.
 I’ve got a few hundred cards but am not an overly active buyer in those circles or anything.

 But some recent purchases of boxing cards have sort of gotten me a bit more motivated.
 Many of the cards are gorgeous and there is also an abundance of issues.
-For one thing, I’ve been busy wrapping up a T218 Champions set, which is, I don’t know, roughly 1/3 boxing with around 60 cards.
+For one thing, I’ve completed a T218 Champions set (and 2/3 of a second one), which is, I don’t know, roughly 1/3 boxing with around 60 cards.
 I also made several recent purchases from other solely boxing sets and the one thing that’s easy to see is that prices are not as much as you might think they would be.

-Take the T218 Champions set, for example (and, cheap plug, I just wrote an article on some interesting cards in the set that will soon appear on Sports Collectors Daily).
+Take the T218 Champions set, for example.
 It’s a multi-sport set headlined by boxers and track and field stars.
 Boxing legend Jack Johnson is the key to the set and he has two cards.
 To date, PSA has graded only about 500 total between both cards.
 Not super rare but not overly plentiful, either.
 In really low-grade, you can find them starting around $15-$20.
 Prices for high-grade cards are much more expensive, obviously.
 But compare that to something like the 1933 Goudey baseball card set. $15-$20 won’t go far at all and get you maybe a pair of low-grade commons.

 That isn’t to suggest, of course, that all boxing cards are on the cheap.
 Some boxing issues still easily sell for hundreds and even thousands of dollars.
 And, of course, there are much rarer boxing issues to be had than the ones found in the T218 set.
 One of these sets is what actually prompted this post.